 In a collaboration between MoMA Design Store and SVA Products of Design, I came up with Nerdy Slurp.

 I learned a few things from this failed product pitch.
-For example, acrylic glue is not healthy when being applied to a direct food container, and when you pitch a product to MoMA, remember to always match the brand voice and lifestyle of your target users.
-Also, I slightly overestimated the amount of juice dripping from one piece of watermelon, and the buying power of nerdy users that would be annoyed by dripping watermelon juice.
+For example, acrylic glue is not the healthiest matter when in direct contact with food, and when you pitch a product to MoMA, remember to always match the brand voice and lifestyle of your target users.
+Also, I slightly overestimated the amount of juice dripping from one piece of watermelon, and the buying power of users that would be annoyed by dripping juice.

 If there is a next time, I will do a better job.